sijingzhangzsj0604/docs/docs/cloud/guides/traffic-management/limit-count.md

 How to Test the Limit Count Plugin
 ------------------------------------

-First, deploy a data plane instance and connect to the API7 Cloud.
+First, deploy a gateway instance and connect to the API7 Cloud.
-Please see [Add a data plane instance and connect it to the API7 Cloud](../../getting-started/add-data-plane-instance.md) to learn the details.
+Please see [Add a gateway instance and connect it to the API7 Cloud](../../getting-started/add-gateway-instance.md) to learn the details.

 Then we can send a bunch of requests to verify the Limit Count plugin.